sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 Ready            False   Sun, 17 Apr 2022 20:53:37 -0400   Sun, 17 Apr 2022 20:43:07 -0400   KubeletNotReady              container runtime network not ready: NetworkReady=false reason:NetworkPluginNotReady message:Network plugin returns error: cni plugin not initialize
 ```

-Lets get our CNI installed, we’ll be using cilium!
+Let us get our CNI installed, we will be using cilium!

 ## Setting up your CNI!
 Cilium has great documentation over [here](https://docs.cilium.io/en/v1.9/gettingstarted/k8s-install-kubeadm/),
-but I’ll walk you through it anyways.
+but I will walk you through it anyways.
 I do recommend checking out their documentation so you
 are familiar with it.
 We will use `helm` to pull down the version of cilium we want:

 ```bash